 Install a Peephole

-This can be a relatively inexpensive and is a quick DIY job that requires a steady hand and patience.
+This can be a relatively inexpensive task.
+And for those with a steady hand and lots of patience, can be quickly achieved.
 Having a peephole or door viewer is a great addition to or an alternative for a security camera.
 It is certainly by far better than not having anything at all.
 Once installed, you can see who is outside without having to open the door at all.

 Let there be light!